Assoc. Professor Ed Newbigin

 Senior Software Developer

-Usha is a senior software developer with over a decade of experience across multiple technology stacks and in multiple domains.
-She did her Master of Computing (Computer Science) in the National University of Singapore and Bachelor of Computer Engineering in the University of Mumbai.
-Specializing in application development, data science and visualization and math-intensive programming, she quite enjoys the process of bringing to life the ideas of the best and brightest minds of our generation.
-In her leisure time she loves traveling, reading and writing sf&f, wushu taichiquan, painting and spending time with her sharp-cookie 7 year-old.
+Usha is a senior software developer with over a decade of experience across multiple technology stacks.
+She did her Master of Computing (Computer Science) from the National University of Singapore and Bachelor of Computer Engineering from the University of Mumbai, and then worked internationally across a range of industries in cutting-edge (sometimes bleeding-edge) one-of-their-kind projects.
+Specializing in application development, data science, data modelling and visualization, and math-intensive programming, she quite enjoys the process of bringing to life the ideas of the best and brightest minds of our generation.

 Senior Infrastructure Admin

-Ryan Lindsay studied Software Engineering at Napier University in Edinburgh and compleated his Masters in Information Technology at Herriot-Watt University in Edinburgh.
+Ryan Lindsay studied Software Engineering at Napier University in Edinburgh and completed his Masters in Information Technology at Herriot-Watt University in Edinburgh.
 He spent 11 years working in Industry both in the UK and in Australia for companies like Panasonic and Motorola.
 Over the last 8 years he has spent his time working in various Information Technology Research fields for The University of Melbourne.
-He has insterests in many areas of technology, including physical computing, empedded systems, big data, machine learning and web technologies.
+He has interests in many areas of technology, including physical computing, embedded systems, big data, machine learning and web technologies.